Where to pick flowers in NSW

 Get lost in a field of towering sunflowers at this family-owned farm in Peats Ridge, just a 25-minute drive from Gosford on the Central Coast, then find yourself by the farm’s firepit roasting marshmallows.
 They’re one of the few farms to offer all-year-round picking (weather dependent).
 Book in to wander their huge field of sunflowers, picking as you go.
 The farm is open Thursday to Sunday and picking experiences cost $22 and include five sunflowers (if you want to pick more, they can be purchased by the stem); complimentary tea, coffee and chocolate; and a marshmallow for the fire.

-Sunflowers growing at the Bloom Barn Farm, Peats Ridge
+The Bloom Barn Farm, Peats Ridge

 Little Tin Shed Medowie